 After completion of the research semester, the faculty member must submit a written report to Office of Faculty and Staff Services describing what was accomplished.
 This 2-page report is due one month after the start of the next academic semester following the research semester.

 Proposals for a fall research semester must be submitted by February 1, and proposals for a spring research semester must be submitted by July 1.
-All proposals from a department must be rank ordered and submitted by the department head to Terrie Franklin.
+All proposals from a department must be rank ordered and submitted by the department head to the Human Resources Coordinator.

 The proposal components must be written in 12-point font with 1- inch margins.
 A complete proposal consists of the following elements: